Asi0Flammeus/LLM-Translator/README.md

    - All the files in a subfolder should be written in the same language.

 3. **Execute the Program**:
-   - `python3 main.py` for linux users
+   - `.run-LLM-Translator.sh` for linux users
-   - `python main.py` for windows users
+   - `run-LLM-Translator-on-windows.sh` for windows users

 4. **Follow the On-screen Instructions**